 Is Pantheon actually easier than using LEMP/LAMP directly?

-No. In reality, the pan is more convoluted than using a LEMP/LAMP stack directly because you’re introducing another layer of complexity which results in technical limitations, unpredictable behavior like “undocumented features” (aka backdoors), common techniques/tools are unavailable, outgoing ports are randomized, and non-standard systems such as “Terminus” are necessary to “lock in” a business to the Panthion.io system, presenting an unnecessary challenge if Panthion prices rise, if the company goes out of business, is hacked, hit by a storm, has a disgruntled employee, or is acquired, etc.
+No. In reality, Pantheon is more convoluted than using a LEMP or LAMP stack directly because you’re introducing another layer of complexity which results in technical limitations, and unpredictable behavior like “undocumented features” aka backdoors are exposed, and common techniques and tools are unavailable, and outgoing ports are randomized, and non-standard systems (such as “Terminus”) lock-in a business to the Pantheon.io system, which presents an unnecessary challenge if Pantheon prices rise, if the company goes out of business, is hacked, hit by a storm, has a disgruntled employee, is acquired, etc.

 Another problem here, copying “dev” to “live” should only take a few seconds at the most.
-With Pantheon the workflow is quite complex and time-consuming, which makes rolling out changes take longer.
+With Pantheon the workflow is unnecessarily time-consuming.

 Because Pantheon aims to please the most demanding agencies, all Pantheon users end up doing things the most convoluted way possible, such as moving code through four stages from local > dev > test > live.
 And with Pantheon, each stage has its own weird quirks, like on the dev server you only have file “write” permissions in the uploads directory, and outgoing IPs are randomized so there’s no way to know if your blog has a blacklisted IP address that’s affecting your API integration, for example.

 A skilled developer can safely move from “dev” to “live” with more agility, without spending days researching Pantheon’s limitations.
-So whatever time you think you gained not setting up a proper stack, you just lost it reading Pantheon documentation and looking for workarounds.
-And because your developer can’t just ssh into the server, you have vastly limited your capabilities.
-It’s likely you’ll need a 2nd server to do the things you cannot currently do on Pantheon.
+So whatever time you think you gained by not setting up a proper server stack, you just lost it by reading Pantheon’s documentation and looking for workarounds to Pantheon-specific problems.

-Pantheon is advertised as “we save you time setting-up / managing tech.”
-In reality, Pantheon’s non-standard platform results in a lot more head scratching, like why can’t I do XYZ?
-Oh, that’s different in Pantheon, oh it’s blocked, oh check this URL for the long explanation of the convoluted way we do that in Pantheon.
+Pantheon is advertised as “we save you time setting-up, managing tech.”
+In reality, Pantheon’s non-standard platform results in a lot more confusion.
+“Why is this not working?
+Oh, that’s different in Pantheon.
+Oh, that’s blocked in Pantheon.
+Oh, check this URL for the way we do that in Pantheon.”